-2 Rays have combined perfect game thru 8 innings vs Orioles
+Rays lose bid for combined perfect game on hit in 9th

-BALTIMORE (AP) — A pair of Tampa Bay Rays pitchers has combined on a perfect game through eight innings against the Baltimore Orioles.
+The hit off reliever Ryan Yarbrough came Sunday at Camden Yards.
+Alberto hit an easy grounder to the right side, through the Rays’ overshifted infield.

+Tampa Bay’s try came two days after a pair of Los Angeles Angels pitchers teamed up for a no-hitter while wearing the jerseys of late teammate Tyler Skaggs.

-Right-hander Ryne Stanek pitched the first two innings Sunday at Camden Yards.
-He struck out two of the six batters he faced before Ryan Yarbrough took over.
+Rays right-hander Ryne Stanek pitched the first two innings before Yarbrough took over.

-Recalled from Triple-A Durham before the game, Yarbrough has retired 18 straight batters through the eighth inning, striking out five.
+Recalled from Triple-A Durham before the game, Yarbrough retired 18 straight batters before Alberto’s hit.

 The Rays have had only one no-hitter in franchise history, by Matt Garza against the Detroit Tigers on July 26, 2010.